xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/final.md

+Indicates whether the compound is marked as final.

 ## Signature

 ```typescript
 final?: boolean | undefined;
 ```

+## Remarks

+Specifies that the compound cannot be inherited from or extended, typically used in object-oriented programming languages that support final classes or sealed types.
+This boolean attribute reflects the final modifier in the source code.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>